SpenceKonde/DxCore/megaavr/extras/Errata.md

 There is no workaround.

-### TCB input capture EDGE bit (Datasheet Clarification)
-Originally the datasheets described EDGE = 0 as triggering on positive edge, and EDGE = 1 as triggering on negative edges.
-EDGE = 1 in fact is triggered on both edges (this is better, as you can invert the pin to trigger on the opposite edge if you need to.

-Marked "YES" for the DD-series because although their datasheet always described the behavior accurately, the

 ### TCD0 on non-default port doesn't work
 When PORTMUX.TCDROUTEA is set to anything other than default (PORTA), all four outputs are controlled by the TCD0.FAULTCTRL CMPAEN bit (in other words, only PORTA works for TCD0, unless you want the same output on 4 pins).